exastencil/porous/README.md

 ### Components

 A component is any composable unit of code responsible for rendering markup, potentially based on some state.
 This is somewhat equivalent to Web Components, in that it can also have some behaviour attached.
-But it can also simply be based to remove code duplication.
-Essentially any markup that has behaviour attached or would otherwise create code duplication should probably be in a Components.
+But it can also simply be used to remove code duplication.
+Essentially any markup that has behaviour attached or would otherwise create code duplication should probably be in Components.

 ### Entities